-In addition to the Regulations, and the Rules and Guidance elsewhere in the Handbook, there are also two dedicated enactments which have specific requirements with regard to making funds or financial services available to listed persons.
+In addition to the Regulations, and the Rules and Guidance elsewhere in the Handbook, there are also two dedicated enactments relating to terrorist financing which have specific requirements with regard to making funds or financial services available to listed persons ("the terrorist asset freezing enactments").

-The text of the Terrorist Asset-Freezing etc. Act 2010 (Guernsey) Order 2011 and the Al-Qaida and Taliban (Freezing of Funds) (Guernsey) Ordinance, 2011 is set out in Appendices G and H. That text is definitive.
+The text of the Terrorist Asset-Freezing (Bailiwick of Guernsey) Law, 2011 and the Al-Qaida and Taliban (Freezing of Funds) (Guernsey) Ordinance, 2011 is set out in Appendices G and H. That text is definitive.